nordeim/KiCad-RS485_LoadSwitch/docs/prompt_to_fix.md

+Awesome job!
+I find it difficult to follow your latest instruction.
+Please put on your deep thinking hat to deeply think and thoroughly explore how to carefully and systematically re-imagine a comprehensive parsing script to scan for potential errors and report them.
+It will be good if the script can also suggest the fix for each potential error.
+I run the following simple script on the original file I shared earlier, and it does not report any closing `)` issue for the original KiCad loading error.
+Please carefully and systematically review the original schematic file versus the python parsing script below and create an improved script after deeply re-imagine it.

+---
 awesome job! you are indeed truly amazing talented electrical engineer and KiCad expert! please keep up the good work!

 Ok, now KiCad loads the schematic file without error with your suggested fix applied.
 Only issue is that KiCad shows blank canvas for the schematic.
 Please put on your deep thinking hat to deeply think and thoroughly explore what is the root cause of the "blank display" issue by carefully and systematically review the schematic file again. thank you my very best KiCad expert in the world!